drewpendergrass/CHEEREIO/docs/Postprocess-workflow.rst

    :param DataSet ds_ensemble: DataSet of the combined ensemble HEMCO diagnostics, output by :py:func:`combineHemcoDiag`.
    :param DataSet ds_prior: DataSet of the control HEMCO diagnostics, output by :py:func:`combineHemcoDiagControl`.
    :param list collectionName: Name of HEMCO diagnostic collection to plot.
    :param bool useLognormal: True or False, are we using lognormal errors for emissions?
 This affects how the averaging is done.
+Usually supplied by ``lognormalErrors`` in ``ens_config.json``.
    :param list timeslice: A list of two datetime objects indicating the start and end of the time period of interest.
 Leave as None to request the entire time period.
    :param str outfile: Name of image file containing plot.
 If None, display the plot instead.